Web www.tizag.com

 Recommended Prior Knowledge

-We recommend that you know how to open/edit/save a file in Notepad.
+We recommend that you know how to Open/Edit/Save a file in Notepad.
 If you would like a walkthrough on basic file editing, follow our First Web Site Walkthrough that covers all that mumbo jumbo.
 In addition to file editing, a basic knowledge or exposure to HTML will help.
-Although this information is not required to start this tutorial, it will make the learning process easier.
+This information is not required to start this tutorial, but it will make the learning process easier.